jezcope/idcc17-library-carpentry/paper.md

 separating them by two weeks reduces the impact of staff being away from the office for the two full days.

+## Getting Buy-in ##

-Another lesson learned from SWC/DC is that it can be difficult for staff to justify to line managers the value of taking time out of day-to-day activities for training in these skills.
+It can be difficult for staff to justify to line managers the value of taking time out of day-to-day activities for training in these skills.
 This is likely to be exacerbated for librarians, since software skills are traditionally held to be the preserve